beancount/docs/docs/17_importing_external_data.md

       …
     ]

 Of course, since you’re crafting a Python script, you can insert whatever other code in there you like.
-All that matters is that this “CONFIG” variable refer to a list of objects which comply with the importer protocol (described in the next section).
+All that matters is that this “`CONFIG`” variable refer to a list of objects which comply with the importer protocol (described in the next section).
 Their order does not matter.

 In particular, it’s a good idea to write your importers as generically as possible and to parameterize them with the particular account names you use in your input file.
 This helps keep your code independent of the particular accounts and forces you to define logical accounts, and I’ve found that this helps with clarity.